Honors Program Requirements - College of Education

 Honors Senior Thesis Option

-Students who choose to complete an Honors Senior Thesis must have their project approved at least one term prior to executing the project.
-To gain approval for a senior thesis, students must complete an online application, including a project proposal, signed by two faculty advisors.
-In keeping with the interdisciplinary nature of the program, the thesis should attempt to move outside the boundaries normally associated with one particular discipline and should be supervised by two faculty members from different academic fields.
-While the final product must be a substantial piece of work building on the student’s accumulated knowledge and new research, specific requirements for each thesis will depend on the nature of the project.
-See the Honors associate director for further information.
+Students who choose to complete an Honors Senior Thesis must obtain approval at least one term prior to executing the project.
+To gain approval, students must complete an online application that includes a project proposal signed by two faculty advisors.
+The final product must be a substantial piece of work that builds on the student’s accumulated knowledge and new research.
+Students should meet with the Honors Thesis Advisor for further information.

 Honors Approved Electives